proffalken/otel-embedded-cpp/README.md

 All examples assume use of the Arduino framework under PlatformIO, and that you have already implemented the network connection stack along with any code needed to set the clock on your embedded device to the correct time.

+**WE STRONGLY RECOMMEND YOU USE NTP TO SET THE INTERNAL CLOCK, ALONG WITH AN RTC MODULE IF AVAILABLE**

 The example code shows how to do this with the `time` library and NTP.

 ---